make87-apps/virtual-camera/README.md

 - **Generates unique entity paths** for each instance using random UUIDs

 The virtual camera appears as a continuous, never-ending video stream to any make87 components subscribing to the published frames.

+## Local Caching

+The application automatically downloads and caches video files in a local `cache/` directory before streaming begins.
+This provides several benefits:

+- **Reliable streaming** - No network interruptions or corruption during playback
+- **Faster subsequent runs** - Cached files are reused until the remote file changes
+- **Bandwidth efficiency** - Files are only downloaded when updated

+⚠️ **Initial startup time**: The first run will include a download phase that depends on file size and internet connection speed.
+Large 4K videos may take several minutes to download on slower connections.

 ## Output